Separation of the largest eigenvalues in eigenanalysis of genotype data from discrete subpopulations: Theory

-We apply a non-i.i.d. version of \cite[Theorem 3.1]{Yin:1988}, as extended in \cite[Theorem 3]{Couillet:2010} to the matrix $\mB_N=(\mV+\mZ)/(\sqrt{M}+\sqrt{N})$, where $\mZ$ is the matrix of independent two-valued random variables that compensate for the differences in the variances of entries of $\mV$.
-That is, since
+\end{lemma} \begin{proof} We apply a non-i.i.d. version of \cite[Theorem 3.1]{Yin:1988}, which was extended in \cite[Theorem 3]{Couillet:2010} to allow for the distributions of the entries to vary.
+Specifically, we apply \cite[Eqtn.
+(94)]{Couillet:2010}.
+To do so, we need to verify that the entries of matrix $\mV/\sqrt{(1+F)/2}$ satisfy assumptions (1)-(6) in part A of the proof on \cite[page 2437]{Couillet:2010}.